ivansurif/expense-tracking/README.md

 * MYSQL
 The app combines the usage of an SQLite database to securely store user authentication credentials and category names, while writing data to a Google Sheet via API.
-* OAuth
-Using Google Sheets fulfils the need for an easily accessible database, but also requires the use of oAuth to make changes to the sheet.

 * Google Cloud App Engine
 The service is hosted in Google Cloud App Engine